Best Online Brokerage Accounts [2024]

 • No access to mutual funds, bonds, or options

-SoFi Invest makes it easy to buy a small fraction of major stocks, like Amazon (AMZN) and Google’s parent company, Alphabet (GOOG), with its Stock Bits feature.
-This feature allows you to buy fractional shares of select stocks starting at $1.
-There are no trading fees with SoFi®, so every dollar you invest into a fractional share goes toward buying stock.
+SoFi Active Invest makes it easy to buy a small fraction of major stocks, like Amazon (AMZN) and Google’s parent company, Alphabet (GOOG), with its Stock Bits feature.
+This feature allows you to buy fractional shares of select stocks starting at $5.2 There are no trading fees with SoFi®, so every dollar you invest into a fractional share goes toward buying stock.

-Why we like it: SoFi Invest offers the ability to choose between active investing or managed investing, making it easy to choose your preferred style.
+Why we like it: SoFi Active Invest offers the ability to choose between active investing or managed investing, making it easy to choose your preferred style.
 Additionally, your SoFi membership provides access to other financial products, including bank accounts and loans.

 What we don't like: SoFi uses a simple and straightforward platform that doesn't contain advanced trading tools some investors may need.
 Additionally, while it offers access to stocks and ETFs, it doesn't offer mutual funds, bonds, or options contracts.

-Visit SoFi Invest
+Visit SoFi Active Invest

-… Or read our SoFi Invest review.
+… Or read our SoFi Active Invest review.

 4.3